 There is no single answer to the question of good preparation in fraud cases.
 The set of different resources and skills required is closer to the workings of a combination lock than a single key.
-Some of the fundamentals that a client might expect of his or her financial crime solicitor are listed below:
+Some of the fundamentals that a client might expect of his or her financial crime solicitor are set out below:

 Knowing and explaining the law and procedure

-Understanding the Basics of Business
+Understanding the basics of business

 A frequent criticism of lawyers by business clients is that they can be obsessed with strict legal interpretations, without even considering the business context.
 Many lawyers, of course, have no real experience of commercial life outside the law.

 Company law/structures including the structures of companies, shareholders, directorships etc.

-Management roles differentiating management roles, including executive, financial, and operational roles
+Management roles differentiating management roles, including executive, financial, and operational roles.

-Banking understanding how banks and other lenders behave, both in day to day practice, and in the operation of business financing.
+Banking - understanding how banks and other lenders behave, both in day to day practice, and in the operation of business financing.

-Regulation the involvement of and responsibilities to agencies such as the FSA in regulation parallel to criminal proceedings
+Regulation - the involvement of and responsibilities to agencies such as the FSA in regulation parallel to criminal proceedings.

 Thinking like the prosecution

-If the investigators and prosecution are inappropriately aggressive and negative in the interviews and pre-trial exchanges, that might present an opportunity to present a more attractive and positive case in the trial.
-The interviews often also point to areas that come up later in cross examination, and provide clues as to what questions the client will face in court.
+If the investigators and prosecutors are inappropriately aggressive and negative in the interviews and pre-trial exchanges, that might present an opportunity to present a more attractive and positive case in the trial.
+The interviews often also point to areas that come up later in cross-examination, and provide clues as to what questions the client will face in court.
 The prosecution may be outflanked if the defence strategy takes advance warning of the prosecution approach and takes a different route.

-Document Management and a Thorough Grasp of the Material
+Document management and a thorough grasp of the material

-Knowing the Client
+Knowing the client

-Knowing the Relationships
+Knowing the relationships

 Convincing the jury in a complex case is often not just about addressing the prosecution allegations.
 Knowing the culture, practices, and relationships in any organisation can be of real importance if the story is to hold together in court.
-A financial crime solicitor has to spend enough time not just dealing with the law, but also looking at the whole environment in which the fraud is alleged to have taken place, if he or she is to have the advantage over the prosecution.
+A financial crime solicitor has to spend enough time not just dealing with the law, but also looking at the whole environment in which the fraud is alleged to have taken place if he or she is to have the advantage over the prosecution.

-The Right Story and the Right Barrister to tell it
+The right story and the right barrister to tell it